Tip # 1 Choose your battle!

 Tip # 3 Deciding: Keep, store or throw away?

 This will probably be the hardest part of your declutter date: Deciding which of the thousands of things you have in your house to keep and what to throw away.
 But we promise you, even this step doesn't have to lead to teeth grinding and cold sweats.
 Because when you see the progress, and you remember what your home used to look like, and you recognize the beautiful parquet in the bedroom, and you can find your favorite item of clothing again... this part of the decluttering process will surely make your day!
 Here's how it works: Focus on a particular room in your home and divide your stuff into three parts: 1.
 1. "I can't remember why I own that." – Get rid of it!
 2. "I will love it forever" – Keep it!
 3. "Not sure" - Store.
 That beloved dresser you inherited from Granny, which doesn't really suit your decor but with which you just cannot part, doesn't have to go to the second-hand shop.
 Putting your furniture into storage is a way to temporarily be separated from your belongings.
-Click here to find storage space rental facilities in your area.
+Find out where to rent storage space nearby: All storage locations at a glance »

 Tip # 4 Get friends or partners involved

 When you find you cannot decide what items to keep and which to throw away, it is time to get a second opinion.
 Sometimes you need another pair of eyes to see the value or lack thereof of your belongings.
 So: Make a date with your boyfriend/girlfriend or your partner.
 You can provide the pizza and beer, and the two of you can spend valuable quality time sorting out your old Bravo Hits CDs, while reliving old memories.